 Our residents call Langlade County home because of the low cost of living, well-paying jobs, diversity of employment opportunities, great infrastructure including three progressive K-12 school districts, two technical colleges, and a $45m hospital that opened its doors May 13, 2012.
 Employers are here because of the educational system and because of a workforce with strong work ethics.

-With three (3) school districts, two (2) parochial schools, and one (1) technical college, Langlade County offers an excellent venue to begin or continue one’s education.
+With three (3) school districts, two (2) parochial schools, and one (1) technical college located in the county, Langlade County offers an excellent venue to begin or continue one’s education.

 A majority (90.1%) of our population have a high school diploma or higher, with 16.99% of the population holding a bachelors degree or higher.